 Wix offers it’s customers a free plan, which comes with basic website builder features.
 However, there are several downsides to it, because it is free.
 It includes branded adverts on your website in the header and footer, and you can’t use a custom domain.
-If you did decide to create a website using their free plan, your domain would look something like user.wix.com/websitename
+If you did decide to create a site using their free website builder plan, your domain would look something like user.wix.com/websitename

 There’s also a lack of features, so you wouldn’t be able to use Google Analytics, eCommerce tools, and Favicons.
 If you do want more advanced features, you’ll need to upgrade to one of their premium plans.